supersimplesuper/docs/website/docs/software_partners/tutorials/integrate_super_api/index.md

 ## Employer setup process

 Each new employer must be setup in SuperAPI before they can begin onboarding their employees.
-Setting up an employer is a two step process.
+Setting up an employer is a two-step process.
 First the employer must be created via the API.
 Then the employer embed must be presented to a user of the employer so they can configure their employer settings.

 ### Overview